Sail South from Ullapool to Oban discovering & exploring the magic of the Hebridean Islands.

 Lying halfway across the Minch, Shiant provides a welcome break in the passage across, haunted by the mournful song of the seals.
 This is a birds paradise where seabirds breed in their thousands; puffins, guillemots and razorbills fill the bay while ashore the Gret Skua protectively guard their nests.
 A walk along the southern shore to the old village and lie down amongst the wildflowers, look out across a pewter sea towards Skye and your mind dream.

-The Outer Hebrides are beckoning with the purple peaks of Harris hiding the perfection of the white strands and turquoise waters running down the western coasts of these islands.
+Sailing in the Outer Hebrides beckons with the purple peaks of Harris hiding the perfection of the white strands and turquoise waters running down the western coasts of these islands.
 Taransay is a favourite along with Ensay for a night stop on the edge of the Atlantic before exploring the magic and seclusion of Loch Skyport, where a long climb up Hecla tempts the most sturdy of walkers.
 At the head of the loch, the remains of the old cattle drovers pier remind us of the past when drovers would come across from the mainland to collect the island’s cattle from the Uist’s and Benbecula before loading them onto boats to cross the Minch.

-Crossing the Minch from the ‘Outers’, the wee island of Canna provides good shelter and wonderful hospitality all connected with the real magic that makes up the Small Isles.
+Crossing the Minch from the Outer Hebrides, the wee island of Canna provides good shelter and wonderful hospitality all connected with the real magic that makes up the Small Isles.
 Canna is your perfect island with lush green fields and steep cliffs all sewn together with a good deal of history.
-John Lorne Campbell purchased the island along with his American wife, Margret Faye Shaw and between them, collected a vast collection of gallic songs and stories before the language was lost.
-After a good day sailing, there is a lovely walk in the quiet walled garden behind Canna House on the shore of the bay, sheltered from the winds by plantation woodlands under basalt hillsides.
-Later, meet up for a cold beer at the Canna Cafe as Rum slowly descends into darkness.

 The Small Isles, made up of Rum, Eigg, Muck & Canna lie off the coast between Ardnamurchan & Mallaig.
 All are very different both geologically and culturally.
 All the islands now have thriving communities with Canna & Muck retaining old agricultural ties and Rum and Eigg turning to craft skills and small crofting.